a-h-b/bigdata-metabarcoding/source/_build/html/_sources/data-processing.rst.txt

 ---------------------------------

 Data filtering aims to remove low quality or uninformative features to improve downstream statistical analysis.
-Features with very small counts in very few samples should be excluded from analyses because they are likely due to sequencing errors or low-level contaminations.
+Features with very small counts in very few samples are more likely due to sequencing errors or low-level contaminations.
+Even if they are real, they carry little information compared to other features and the analysis will be more efficient without them, but the results will not be drastically different.
+Their removal is advised.

+Let's look at the effect of removing rare features.

-Disable data filtering and ``Submit``.
+First, use unfiltered data: Disable data filtering and ``Submit``.

 .. figure:: images/MA-filter.png
    :width: 400